Indonesian art: Painting

-The art of painting is quite well-developed in Bali, where its people are famed for their artistry.
+The art of painting is quite well-developed in Bali, whose people are famed for their artistry.
 The Balinese art paintings tradition started as classical Kamasan or Wayang style visual narrative, derived from East Javanese visual art discovered on East Javanese candi bas reliefs.
 Balinese painting tradition is notable for its highly vigorous yet refined intricate art which resembles baroque folk art with tropical themes.
 Ubud and Butuan in Bali are well known for their paintings.
 Numbers of painter artists have settled in Bali, which in turn developed the island into a world's artists enclave.
 Balinese painting is also a sought-after collection or souvenir for visitors in Bali.

 Modern Indonesian paintings were pioneered by Raden Saleh, a 19th-century Arab-Javanese painter renowned for his romantic-naturalistic work during Dutch East Indies period in Indonesia.
-A popular genre developed during colonial Dutch East Indies is called Mooi Indie (Dutch for "Beautiful Indies"), which mostly capture the romantic scenes of colonial Indies.
+A popular genre developed during colonial Dutch East Indies is called Mooi Indië (Dutch for "Beautiful Indies"), which mostly capture the romantic scenes of colonial Indies.

 Prominent Indonesian painters in 20th century includes Basuki Abdullah, Lee Man Fong, Willem Jan Pieter van der Does, Ida Bagus Made, Dullah, Affandi, Misbach Tamrin, and Amrus.